lhartley870/oz-hacks/TESTING.md

 2. As a first time user of the site, I want to be able to easily navigate the site so that I can find exactly what I want quickly.
     * The navigation links to the different website pages are clearly set out in the header bar and the names of the pages clearly indicate what they are about.
 Having the site navigation at the top of the page is a common website convention that the user will be familiar with.
-    * When landing on the Home page, the user can, at a glance, see that the word 'Home' in the header is navy whereas the rest of the page names are cream and that the word 'Home' is underlined in a rust red colour whereas the other page names are not.
-This intuitively tells the user that a page name will turn navy once visited, blending in with the compass logo and Oz Hacks logo in the header bar, and that a rust red underline indicates the page that the user is currently on.
+    * When landing on the Home page, the user can, at a glance, see that the word 'Home' in the header is underlined in a rust red colour whereas the other page names are not.
+This intuitively tells the user that a rust red underline indicates the page that the user is currently on.
+    * A cream (Sea Shell) coloured line appears underneath each page name when hovered over, indicating an action that the user can take to navigate to another page.
+    * When any of the page navigation links are visited the cream (Sea Shell) colour of the link turns navy (Midnight Blue), blending in with the compass logo and Oz Hacks logo in the header bar.
 The changing colour of the page links enables the user to easily keep track of which pages on the site they have visited.
-    * A cream (Sea Shell) coloured line appears underneath each page name when hovered over, indicating an action that the user can take to navigate to another page.
     * The header bar is 'fixed/sticky', remaining at the top of the page at all times, even when the user scrolls down.
 This means that the site navigation is always quick and easy to reach, avoiding the user have to click the 'back' button or scroll back up to the top of the page to navigate to another site page.

 3. As a first time user of the site planning to backpack around Australia, I want to be able to find travel hacks that are applicable before I fly so that I can best plan my trip.